Hiking in Duluth

 junction of Skyline Parkway, Getchell and Highland avenues, where you can leave your car to hike what is arguably

 the most scenic stretch of the Superior Hiking Trail through Duluth.
+(However, in 2014 the parking lot is closed through

 From here, it's 9.4 miles east to downtown, mostly downhill.